Museum Advisory Board

-Director, The Lightbox
+Marilyn Scott, director, The Lightbox

-Marilyn is a Director of the UK Gallery and Museum The Lightbox which opened in September 2007.
+Marilyn is a director of the UK Gallery and Museum The Lightbox which opened in September 2007.

 She has spent her career in museums and worked in national, regional and local museums and The National Trust.
 Marilyn set up the Museums MA programme at The University of Greenwich.

 More recently she has been a consultant on a number of new museum developments.
-An AIM Council member and Trustee of a number of museums and heritage organisations.
+An AIM Council member and trustee of a number of museums and heritage organisations.

-Dr Matthew Tanner MBE
+Dr Matthew Tanner MBE, director, SS Great Britain

 Matthew has worked in the heritage sector for some 25 years.
-Formerly for the Scottish Fisheries Museum and National Museums Liverpool and was appointed Director & Chief Executive of the ss Great Britain Trust in 2000.
+Formerly for the Scottish Fisheries Museum and National Museums Liverpool and was appointed director & chief executive of the SS Great Britain Trust in 2000.

 In 2010, he led the project to create the new Brunel Institute learning and archive centre in Bristol, incorporating the National Brunel Archive.
-A Vice Chairman of the Association of Independent Museums and a Trustee of the Black Country Living Museum Ltd, he sits on the regional board of Arts Council England, and advises on many other museum projects.
-He is a Non-Executive Director of Destination Bristol Ltd and member of the Bristol Chamber of Commerce and Initiative.
-Matthew chairs the Bristol Harbourside Forum, and is a Vice President of Underfall Trust.
+A vice chairman of the Association of Independent Museums and a trustee of the Black Country Living Museum Ltd, he sits on the regional board of Arts Council England, and advises on many other museum projects.
+He is a non-executive director of Destination Bristol Ltd and member of the Bristol Chamber of Commerce and Initiative.
+Matthew chairs the Bristol Harbourside Forum, and is a vice president of Underfall Trust.

-In recognition of his work to turn the ss Great Britain into one of the region’s finest landmarks he was awarded a Doctor of Laws Honorary Degree from the University of Bristol in July 2015
+In recognition of his work to turn the SS Great Britain into one of the region’s finest landmarks he was awarded a Doctor of Laws Honorary Degree from the University of Bristol in July 2015

 Robert is a founding director of Eura Conservation Ltd with 30 years’ experience covering all aspects of conservation.
 A member of Icon, The Institute of Conservation; the International Institute of Conservation; the Museums Association; RICS, the Royal Institute of Chartered Surveyors; the Historic Metallurgy Society and The International Committee for the Conservation of Industrial Heritage.
 He is an accredited conservator, an accreditation assessor for Icon and a screening panel member for the BEKO Award for Conservation in the Community.
 He was Eura’s internal mentor for two pilot programmes for Icon’s Conservation Technician Qualification Scheme.

-Robert was the ss Great Britain’s conservation consultant, funded by Heritage Lottery Fund, for the production of Volume 2 of the Conservation Management Plan.
-With the Director of the ss Great Britain Trust, he developed the concept of the “glass sea”, the water-covered glass waterline plate that allowed preventive conservation to be applied to 75% of the ship.
+Robert was the SS Great Britain’s conservation consultant, funded by Heritage Lottery Fund, for the production of Volume 2 of the Conservation Management Plan.
+With the director of the SS Great Britain Trust, he developed the concept of the “glass sea”, the water-covered glass waterline plate that allowed preventive conservation to be applied to 75% of the ship.